DANSAG95/hotel-bookings-analysis/README.md

 The complete SQL analysis is available in the [`SQL`](SQL/) folder, with individual queries organized by question.

+## Data Preparation

+The dataset was imported into Power BI and reviewed in Power Query to verify data types and identify fields requiring transformation.

+Key preparation steps included:

+* Converting ADR to a fixed decimal number.

+* Converting reservation_status_date from Date/Time to Date.

+* Creating a dedicated date table in Power BI using DAX.

+* Creating a Hotel Type classification from the hotel field to distinguish City Hotels and Resort Hotels.

+* Creating a Total Stay Nights field by combining weekday and weekend nights.

+* Creating calculated measures for key metrics.

+* Using Field Parameters and Bookmark navigation to create dynamic dashboard visualisations.

+The dataset was also reviewed for anomalous values and inconsistencies.
+Extreme ADR values were excluded from relevant pricing visualisations where they materially distorted the analysis, while the underlying dataset was kept unchanged.

 ## Data Limitations

 Several limitations should be considered when interpreting the analysis: